winglang/wing/rfcs/epic-todo-app-compiler.md

 But this story is not about that CEO, nor it is about that day.
 This story is about the compiler behind that TODO app, and the team that implemented the compiler features thats were used in order to devleop that TODOD app

 You mission, if you choose to accept it, is to implement the following code that creates an API-less, bucket backed, single tennant TODO app for sim and aws.
-The main focus of this code is to focuses on the compiler capabilities that are required for the TODO app.
+The main focus of this code is only compiler capabilities that are required for the TODO app.

 ```js